 The Import section lists various functions that let you import content created in other systems and other WordPress sites into your existing WordPress website.

-We have created a detailed step-by-step tutorial on how to import WordPress content here:
+For a detailed step-by-step tutorial on how to import WordPress content, go here:

 To export content from WordPress, log into your WordPress admin and select Tools > Export from your main menu …